 You’d never catch me at one of those Halloween nights over at Knott’s Berry Farm.
 I mean … SCREAM!

-It is going to be a little nerve wracking this year because we are camping in the woods in the beautiful Berkshires of Massachusetts.
-The trees are turning and leaves are falling.
+It is going to be a little nerve-wracking this year because we are camping in the woods in the beautiful Berkshires of Massachusetts.
+The trees are turning and the leaves are falling.

 We watch ‘The Walking Dead’ and I am just wondering how scary it is going to get around here.
 I made some fun Halloween Bark for all of the kids and I sure hope there are just kids and no scary adults.

-Spicy Pumpkin Black Bean Soup is a great one to make as a yearly tradition.
-It’s not the same old same old but a spiced up mixture that will have you coming back for more.
+Vegan Pumpkin Soup is a great one to make as a yearly tradition.
+It’s not the ‘same old same old’ but a spiced up mixture that will have you coming back for more.

 Just imagine dipping your spoon into a spicy combo of creamy pumpkin and black bean soup.
 It’s so good!